Northern Lights (Pullman novel): Characters

 All humans in Northern Lights, as well as witches, have a dæmon (pronounced "demon"), which is the physical manifestation of a person's "inner being", soul, or spirit.
 It takes the form of a creature (such as a moth, bird, dog, monkey, or snake) and is usually the opposite sex to its human counterpart.
-The dæmons of children have the ability to change form from one creature to another, but near the end of a child's puberty, their dæmon "settles" into a permanent form, which reflects the person's personality.
+The dæmons of children have the ability to change form from one creature to another.
+However, near the end of a child's puberty, their dæmon "settles" into a permanent form, which reflects the person's personality.
 When a person dies, the dæmon dies too.
 Armoured bears, cliff ghasts and other creatures do not have dæmons.
 An armoured bear's armour is his soul.